Unconditional regularity and trace results for the isentropic Euler equations with $\gamma = 3$: Introduction

-We seek first to improve the regularity results of Theorem \ref{thm:trace} and bridge the gap between strong and uniform traces in the sense of Definitions \ref{defn:strong_traces} and \ref{defn:uniform_traces}.
-In the context of multidimensional scalar equations, where solutions need not regularize to $BV$, there have been several attempts to improve the trace conditions by showing $BV$-like properties for solutions.
+Our final result concerns a form of classical regularity of solutions to \eqref{eqn:Euler}.
+Due to the presence of genuine nonlinearity, solutions are expected to be generically piecewise smooth, with jumps occurring only at entropic shock discontinuities.
+In the context of multidimensional scalar equations, where solutions need not regularize to $BV$, there have been several attempts to characterize the regularizing effects of genuine nonlinearity by showing $BV$-like properties for solutions, which is a convenient mathematical relaxation of the expected regularity.
 For instance, in \cite{delellis_otto_westdickenberg} the authors characterize blow-up limits and prove for a given entropy solution, there is an $\mathcal{H}^{n-1}$-rectifiable jump set $\mathcal{J}$ outside of which the solution is $VMO$.
 Further improvements in this direction have been made (see for example \cite{bianchini_marconi1, bianchini_marconi2} and references therein), with a particularly notable recent contribution by Silvestre.
-In \cite{silvestre}, Silvestre shows that outside of $\mathcal{J}$, the solution is continuous in the sense that each point $x\notin \mathcal{J}$ is a Lebesgue point at which all blow-ups converge in $L^\infty_{loc}$.
+In \cite{silvestre}, Silvestre uses a De Giorgi iteration to show that outside of $\mathcal{J}$, the solution is continuous in the sense that each point $x\notin \mathcal{J}$ is a Lebesgue point at which all blow-ups converge in $L^\infty_{loc}$.

-Our main result in this direction mimics the multidimensional scalar case and studies some fine structure of entropy solutions to \eqref{eqn:Euler}.
-This necessarily involves the study of solutions at single points and thus we fix appropriate versions of the functions we study.
-Let us first recall that for the $\gamma = 3$ isentropic Euler equations as written in \eqref{eqn:Euler}, the Riemann invariants are the characteristic fields, and are given by